Demusche/Demusche/README.md

-- 👋 Hi, I'm @Demusche, a student of computer science at Chalmers University
+Hi, I'm @Demusche, a student of computer science at Chalmers University Reach me on LinkedIn: Salam Hani
-- 👀 I'm interested in both software development
-- 📫 Reach me on LinkedIn: Salam Hani